erdusa/spring-cloud/config-service/README.md

 # Create this project (Spring Config)

-These are the steps to create a simple project for a Spring Cloud
+These are the steps to create a simple project for a Spring Config

 ## Gradle configuration